Cheer pheasant: Description

-These birds lack the color and brilliance of most pheasants, with buffy gray plumage and long, gray crests.
-Its long tail has 18 feathers and the central tail feathers are much longer and the colour is mainly gray and brown.
-The female is slightly smaller in overall size.
+Cheer pheasants have buffy gray plumage and long, gray crests, a notable contrast with other pheasants that favor more brilliant colours.
+Its long tail has 18 feathers.
+The central tail feathers are much longer, and the colour is mainly gray and brown.
+The female is slightly smaller in overall size and has darker plumage with white collar limited to chin and throat.

 Behaviour and ecology

 Males are monogamous.
 They breed on steep cliffs during summer with a clutch of 10 to 11 eggs.

 In studies conducted in upper Beas Valley, cheer pheasant was found to be sensitive to human disturbance.

 Habitat and distribution

-The cheer pheasant is distributed in the highlands and scrublands of the Himalaya region of India, Nepal and Pakistan.
+The cheer pheasant is distributed in the highlands and scrublands of the Himalayas region of India, Nepal and Pakistan.
 They are found mainly in western Nepal, Uttarakhand (Kumaon and Garhwal), Himachal Pradesh (Shimla, Kullu and Chamba), and Jammu and Kashmir in northwestern India, and Hazara division, Khyber Pakhtunkhwa in northern Pakistan.
 Surveys in 1981 and 2003 in the Dhorpatan area of western Nepal established 70 calling sites, suggesting substantial numbers exist in this area (about 200 birds).
 In another survey in 2010, cheer pheasants were detected in 21 calling sites in Kullu district of Himachal Pradesh.
 They are found mainly above 6000 feet altitude and up to 10000 feet in summer.